hacs/documentation/documentation/installation/manual.md

 **Do you see the `.translations` directory in the screenshot above? you _really really_ need that one.**

+### Step 3 - Create custom_components folder

+Open the folder where you have your `configuration.yaml` file.

+If you **do not** see a `custom_components` folder in **the same** folder as `configuration.yaml`, you need to create it.

-### Step 3 - Move along the hacs folder to HA
+### Step 4 - Move along the hacs folder to HA

 The folder named `hacs` needs to be copied to your Home Assistant installation.

 Use your favorite tool to move files to Home Assistant.

-If this is your first custom_component you would need to create a new folder (see [step 4](#step-4---create-custom_components-folder)).

 The `hacs` folder needs to be placed under `<config_dir>/custom_components/`

+If this is your first custom_component you would need to create a new folder (see [step 3](#step-3---create-custom_components-folder)).

 On Home Assistant (supervised/docker) the final location will be `/config/custom_components/hacs`

 With a venv installation the final location will be `/home/homeassistant/.homeassistant/custom_components/hacs`

-### Step 4 - Create custom_components folder

-Open the folder where you have your `configuration.yaml` file.

-If you **do not** see a `custom_components` folder in **the same** folder as `configuration.yaml`, you need to create it.

 ### Step 5 - Restart Home Assistant